wemrysi/quasar/README.md

 A cached view is created by adding the `Cache-Control: max-age=<seconds>`  header to a `/mount/fs/` request.

 Cached views are retrieved via `/data/fs` and include a `Expires: <http-date>` header informed by `max-age`.
 A reasonably provisioned server will keep cached views fresh.
-If it does fall behind it will serve the stale cache with a `110` HTTP status.
+If it does fall behind the response will include the `Warning: 110 - "Response is Stale"` header.
 The `Expires` header is absent from non-cached views.

 ### Module mounts